euphelity/Adrishta-Hackathon-Template/README.md

   4. To login as a administrator:

     a.
 After creating an account, click on the “Login” option and enter the valid credentails.
+    b.
 After that select the checkbox to login as an administrator.
-    b.
+    c.
 After successfully loggig in the page will be redirected to the admin page.
-    c.
+    d.
 Click on “Enable” to enable the election/voting process.
-    d.
+    e.
 Click on “Disable” to disable the election/voting process.

   5. To login as a voter: